lspierotti/petstore/Task1.md

 **Expected Outcome:**
 1. App categories remain in English (BUG).
 2. Only push notifications are updated to Italian.
-3. The restart suggestion does not resolve the issue (MALA EXPERIENCIA DE USUARIO).
+3. The restart suggestion does not resolve the issue (BAD USER EXPERIENCE).

 ---